The Deadly Assassin: Plot

-The Fourth Doctor has a precognitive vision about the President of the Time Lords being assassinated.
-The Doctor goes to Gallifrey to stop the assassination.
-At the Panopticon, a Gallifreyan ceremonial chamber, he notes a camera stationed on an unguarded catwalk.
-He also spots a sniper rifle next to the camera.
-The Doctor fights his way to the catwalk, warning that the President is about to be killed.
-Unbeknownst to the Doctor, the assassin is among the delegates and shoots the President dead.
-However, the crowd sees the Doctor on the catwalk with the rifle and assumes he is the killer.

-Under interrogation, the Doctor maintains that he has been framed.
-Eventually, Castellan Spandrell starts to believe him and orders Engin to assist him in an independent investigation.
-To delay his possible execution, the Doctor invokes Article 17 and announces that he will run for President, which guarantees liberty for those running for office during the course of an election.
+The Doctor has a precognitive vision about the President of the Time Lords being assassinated and goes to Gallifrey to stop it.
+At the Panopticon, a Gallifreyan ceremonial chamber, he notes a camera and a sniper rifle on a catwalk.
+The Doctor fights his way to the catwalk, but the assassin is among the delegates and shoots the President dead – the crowd assumes the Doctor is the killer.
+Under interrogation, he maintains that he has been framed; Castellan Spandrell believes him and orders Engin to assist him in an independent investigation.
+The Doctor announces that he will run for President, as liberty is guaranteed for those running for office during the course of an election.

-The Doctor realises that it was the Master who had sent him the premonition of the assassination through the Matrix, a vast electronic neural network which can turn thought patterns into virtual reality.
-He decides to enter the Matrix to track the Master.
-In the Matrix, the Doctor confronts an assassin who eventually reveals himself as Chancellor Goth.
-The Master, realising that Goth has been effectively defeated, tries to trap the Doctor in the Matrix by overloading the neuron fields.
-Engin gets the Doctor out of the Matrix, but Goth is fatally burnt.

-The Doctor and Spandrell, accompanied by soldiers, make their way to the chamber where the Master and Goth were accessing the Matrix.
-They find the Master without a pulse and Goth dying.
-Goth reveals that he found the Master, near death, on Tersurus.
-The Master was nearing the end of his final regeneration.
-Goth went along with his schemes mainly for power: he knew the President had no intention of naming him as a successor, but if a new election was held, Goth would be the front-runner.
-Before he dies, Goth warns that the Master has a doomsday plan.
+He realises that it was the Master who had sent him the vision through the Matrix, a vast electronic neural network which can turn thoughts into virtual reality.
+Entering the Matrix, the Doctor confronts the assassin who reveals himself as Chancellor Goth; the Master tries to trap the Doctor; Engin gets the Doctor out of the Matrix.
+They arrive where the two were accessing the Matrix, and find the Master pulse-less and Goth fatally burnt and dying.
+Goth reveals that he found the Master, nearing the end of his final regeneration, and went along with him for power.
+Dying, Goth warns that the Master has a doomsday plan.